zuwiki/dove_py/SPECIFICATION.md

 This specification is a work in progress.
 It and any implementations based on it are likely to change frequently and drastically in this initial development stage.
 Here is a incomplete list of features yet to be fathomed.

   - Recurring/scheduled tasks
-  - Users, task ownership
-  - Hierarchal tags defined in the user model.